adamthomasgoss/stratoscript-cosmiciq/README.md

 ## Musical IQ

-This folder contains a customized lesson interface for Musical IQ.
+This folder contains the following:

+- `DigitalisFiles` - A customized lesson interface for Musical IQ
+- `Documentation` - Documentation for creating and modifying stratoscript files

-See `index.html` for license information
+See `DigitalisFiles/index.html` for license information